celsiusnarhwal/rest-against-humanity/docs/versions/graphql/docs/index.md

 ---
-icon: simple/graphql
+title: Docs
-description: A public GraphQL API for Cards Against Humanity
+description: A public API for Cards Against Humanity
-hide:
-  - footer
 ---

-# GraphQL Against Humanity
+# REST Against Humanity

-GraphQL Against Humanity is REST Against Humanity's GraphQL API.
+REST Against Humanity is a public API for Cards Against Humanity.
 You can use it to programatically obtain sets of cards from any of _Cards Against Humanity_'s 71 official packs.

 You should probably read the [rules of Cards Against Humanity](https://s3.amazonaws.com/cah/CAH_Rules.pdf) before using this API.

-GraphQL Against Humanity is accessible at `https://restagainsthumanity.com/api/graphql`.
+REST Against Humanity is accessible at `https://restagainsthumanity.com/api/graphql`.

+!!! graphql "This is a GraphQL API"

+    This version of REST Against Humanity uses GraphQL.
+You should familiarize yourself with the [GraphQL language](https://graphql.org/learn/) before using it.

 ## Introspection